GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 build_fault_model(cfg_file='config.ini')
 ```

-Note that if the *xml_output* is not specified (either as an argument of in the .ini file), the function will return directly a list of the generated OpenQuake source objects.
+Note that if the *xml_output* is not specified (either as an argument of in the .ini file), the function will return directly the list of generated OpenQuake source objects as output.

 ### Using the Console